i-abdullahirshad/gamepadscheck/src/content/articles/wired-vs-wireless-controller.md

 A browser tool has its own limit.
 It reads controller state on the animation frame, tied to your display refresh, roughly every 16ms at 60Hz.
 It never sees the moment your finger physically moved, so it cannot report true end to end delay.

-**What a browser tool does well:** confirming the controller is detected, checking every button registers, watching how steadily values update between a cable and wireless, and spotting freezes or dropouts as you move around the room.
+**What a browser tool does well:** Open a [latency tester](/latency-test/) to confirm the controller is detected, check every button registers, watch how steadily values update between a cable and wireless, and spot freezes or dropouts as you move around the room.
 Connection reliability is easy to see and matters just as much as fine timing.

 **For real measurement:** record your hand and the screen together with a phone shooting at 240fps, which gives about 4ms per frame.
 Count the frames between the button moving and the screen responding, then multiply by the frame time.
 Do around twenty runs and average them, changing nothing else between tests.